Recovery of U.S. human remains from the Korean War: Operation Glory

-After the Cold War
+Aftermath of the Cold War

 From 1990 to 1994, North Korea uncovered and returned 208 boxes of remains.
 The United States Department of Defense's scientists estimate that the remains of as many as 400 people could be held in these boxes.
 By 2018, 182 people had been identified from the remains in these boxes.

+Every year since 1993, the DPAA has provided a briefing to the families of the missing or unaccounted for from the Korean War to update them on the status of search and identification efforts.
+The families are also asked to provide DNA samples to help with identification of remains.
+In 1995, the DNA bank only had 71 families of the over 8,000 missing, but in 2019, that number was 7,437 families.
+Remains are examined at the DPAA laboratory at Joint Base Pearl Harbor-Hickman, using mitochondrial DNA (mtDNA) analysis, chest radiographs, and dental and anthropological analysis.
+Researchers also use circumstantial evidence to assist in making an identification, such as information about where a soldier was presumed missing from, or information gleaned from military medical records.

 In 1996 the US Department of Defense began dispatching teams to North Korea, carrying out 33 joint operations with the North Koreans and recovering about 220 sets of remains.
 The US government suspended these operations in 2005, officially because of concerns relating to the safety of US personnel.
 From 1996 to 2005, the US paid North Korea over US$20 million, ostensibly to cover the costs of these operations.

+In 1999, the DPAA disinterred the first of the remains from the National Memorial Cemetery of the Pacific in Honolulu, or Punchbowl.
+The DPAA has focused on using advances in technology and DNA science to begin to identify the more than 800 remains that were buried as "Korea Unknowns."
+Although these remains were initially thought to be discrete individuals when they were initially interred, it is now suspected that they may also be commingled.

 In 2007, North Korea sent home the remains of another seven US troops, at the time of the visit of an unofficial US delegation headed by US politician Bill Richardson.
 During the presidency of Barack Obama (whose term was 2009–2017), the issue was raised without results.
-In September 2016, North Korean officials made an offer to discuss the return the remains of about 200 US personnel, but the Obama administration did not pursue the offer.
+In September 2016, North Korean officials made an offer to discuss the return of the remains of about 200 US personnel, but the Obama administration did not pursue the offer.